Skip to main navigation Skip to search Skip to main content

 Teaching interests

-Lecturer in Chinese language and translation in the Department of Politics, Languages and International Studies, University of Bath
+Lecturer in Chinese at the Department of Politics, Languages and International Studies, University of Bath

 CV